The tropical non-properness set of a polynomial map: Introduction

-The first correspondence theorem in tropical geometry was shown in~\cite{MKL06}, stating that the tropicalization of an algebraic hypersurface $\{P = 0\}\subset (\K\setminus 0)^n$ is the locus in $\R^n$ at which the \emph{tropical polynomial} of $P$ is not differentiable.
+The first correspondence theorem in tropical geometry was shown in~\cite{MKL06}.
+It stated that the tropicalization of an algebraic hypersurface $\{P = 0\}\subset (\K^*)^n$ is the locus in $\R^n$ at which the \emph{tropical polynomial} of $P$ is not differentiable.
 A tropical polynomial is a function $\R^n\to\R$ of the form $\max(L_1,\ldots,L_r)$, where each $L_1,\ldots,L_r$ is affine with positive integer coefficients.
-Tropical polynomials can be constructed from polynomials $\K^n\to\K$ by replacing the coefficients with their valuations, and the addition and multiplication operations with their respective tropical counterparts, defined for any values $a,b\in\R$, as $\max(a,b)$ and $a+b$ respectively.
-For example, the corner locus of the two tropical polynomials, is represented as the left-most graph in Figure~\ref{fig:example-th-comput}, where~\eqref{eq:main_example1_trop} are tropicalizations of the two polynomials In this fashion, any tropical polynomial map $\R^n\to\R^m$ can be obtained from a polynomial map $\K^n\to\K^m$ by replacing the polynomials with their tropical counterparts.